 I used these survival tools and set of practices to develop my 5 Steps To Connect curriculum.
-These practices allow me to re-center during or after a tantrum or defiant rage and to keep me connected in a deep, real way to myself and my strong willed child.
+These practices are based on Brené Brown, the latest neuroscience, and NonViolent Communication which allow me to re-center during or after a tantrum or defiant rage and to keep me connected in a deep, real way to myself and my strong willed child.
+It's like magic.

-Now I don’t just 'do' my life on autopilot, but live into and experience a full life.
+Now I don’t just 'do' my life on autopilot, but live into and experience it fully.
 I am less reactive to my child's roller coaster of emotions and triggering behaviors so I can be the safe space needed to re-center.

 - ABOUT MY JOURNEY -